Thrive is looking for inspiring, patient, and adaptable volunteer coaches to join our team!

 - Commitment to this role is for one year after being paired with a member.

-- All coaches are asked to attend a monthly coach meeting on the 3rd Monday of each month.
+- All coaches are asked to attend a monthly coach meeting for connection and training.

 - Once paired with a member: One hour per week in-person or virtual coaching meetings with the member.
 This will vary based on member’s need for support, employment status, and life circumstances.